Directed by Johan Renck

 - Pet the Dog:

-- Skyler letting Walt hold onto Holly and comfort her.
+- Skyler lets Walt hold onto Holly and comfort her.

-- Walt realises how poorly he had treated Skyker and Willingly signs the divorce papers
+- Walt realizes how poorly he has treated Skyler and willingly signs the divorce papers.

 - The Reveal: We finally learn how Jesse got the RV in this episode.